bj97301/razorWiki/ebayMessages.md

-# messages from ebay seller
+# messages from eBay seller

 ## read top to bottom by scrolling to the [end](#end) first